 Here's what I did to get those lovely looking roasted tomatoes you see in the photo above, which I'm going to be turning into pasta salad with roasted tomatoes on Thursday, when some very special guests are coming for dinner.
+I usually make several trays of these at a time, because they do require a long time in the oven, but I'm giving the base recipe that uses 20 tomatoes, enjoy!
 (Complete recipe at the end.)

 If possible, use a Roma type tomato for best flavor.
 You need about 20 tomatoes to fill a cookie sheet .
 Cut the tomatoes in half, leaving the stem piece whole.

 I tossed the tomatoes with olive oil, ground fennel, dried basil, dried oregano, and dried marjoram.

 I sprayed the cookie sheet with an olive oil mister, then arranged the tomatoes cut-side down on the cookie sheet.
 I had pre-heated the oven to 250 F. (see recipe.)

 After 3 hours, the skins of the tomatoes are just starting to wrinkle up a bit, and the house is starting to smell tomatoey.

 After two more hours, the smaller tomatoes are done.
 I took the tomatoes out, let them cool a bit, and pinched off the skins.
 Most of the skins came off easily.
 Leave the water running to rinse your hands.